kubernetes-sigs/gateway-api/site-src/api-types/httproute.md

  - All "core" filters MUST be supported by implementations.
  - Implementers are encouraged to support "extended" filters.
- - "Custom" filters have no API guarantees across implementations.
+ - "Implementation-specific" filters have no API guarantees across implementations.

 Specifying a core filter multiple times has unspecified or implementation-specific conformance.